integeruser/jgltut/README.md

 Notes
 -----
+I decided to write the code of this project as similar as possible to the original C++ code, despite I would have done some things differently.
+Variables and functions are almost identical to their C++ counterpart.
+At first, the code may be difficult to read, but with a bit of practice you will realize that the code layout is organized to find the various sections quickly.
+I suggest you to start reading each class with all methods and inner classes folded.

 If your graphics card does not meet the minimum requirements to run the tutorials, the program will print to console the message `You must have at least OpenGL 3.3 to run this tutorial.`, and then will likely crash raising an exception.
 The requirements are checked using LWJGL functions, and the program simply reports what the LWJGL library finds.

 I am not able to run the tutorials on a MacBook Pro (Retina, Late 2013), as LWJGL reports that the graphics card does not support OpenGL 3.3 (despite it should support OpenGL 4.1); I can't tell if this is a problem of LWJGL or OS X. I tried both in Mavericks and Parallels+Windows.
 Suggestions are welcome.